 You’ll also see the banner across the top that has 4 key metrics/datapoints.
-It lets you know when the Customer was last active on your site, how much they’ve spent (in USD) in the last 30 days, their total order counter and their likelihood to buy (as a calculated percentage).
+It lets you know when the Customer was last seen as active on your site, how much they’ve spent (in USD) in the last 30 days, the total number of events, and their likelihood to buy (as a calculated percentage).

 that occured within the last 60 days, as well as engagements that have either happened recently, or that resulted in a purchase.
 So essentially a user may have experienced more events than those shown, we just highlight the key ones.

 Recent Orders Tab

 This tab shows you the recent orders (if they have any within the last 60 days) by the Customer.
 It gives you an order number, item count, lists the items purchased, when the order was created (date and time) and the total of the purchase in USD.

 Products Interested In